swergroup/uploadplus/readme.txt

 * unix timestamp
 * and many more!

-Upload+ can transliterate filenames to utf8 characters, thanks to [phputf8](http://phputf8.sourceforge.net/) opensource PHP classes: arabic or russian readable filenames!

-Last but not least, you can preview settings in the media settings page without uploading files.
+UploadPlus can also transliterate filenames.
+You can preview settings in the media settings page without uploading files.

 = Credits =